ds-04/amanda_deploy/README.md

 That's up to you, but you can switch to it or use ```sudo -u amanda_user COMMAND```

+If you have problems with sudo (above) check sufficient access in access.conf (if in use).
+E.g. can root access tty or pty, depending on home you have come in.

 ### *How would I increase the number of test vtapes?*

 Override the defaults and increase the max vtapes for the configuration e.g. (for the example config): ```vtape_server_cfg1_max_vtape```